 Active listening requires that the listener completely focuses on the speaker during a conversation, a lecture or a meeting and be engaged the whole time.
 When listening actively, you’re making a conscious effort to hear every word the speaker is saying and understand the message being conveyed.

 In other words, it requires the listener to fully immerse themselves into the conversation or meeting by solely focusing on what the other person is saying and preventing distracting thoughts from cluttering their brain.
 And this includes forming counterarguments or preparing an answer while the other person is still talking.
 Also, it means that you can’t be bored or allow yourself to lose your focus.

-Active listening is a valuable skill as it’s difficult to develop due to the high level of prolonged concentration it requires.
+Active listening is a valuable skill as it’s difficult to develop due to the high level of prolonged concentration it requires and increases productivity.
 Yet, it has tremendous benefits and can significantly help you enhance your work or academic performance.

 Why Is Active Listening So Important?

 Active listening plays a critical role in effective communication and developing strong bonds with others, whether at work or in your personal life.
 That’s because, by proactively listening to others, fully understanding their stance and responding adequately, you’ll be able to build trust and successfully convey your ideas and opinions.
 By showing the speaker you care about what they say, they’ll be comfortable sharing information with you, which in turn helps enhance collaboration and create synergies.
 And it’s also the best way for you to uncover problems others might be facing and find solutions.